ehmatthes/pcc_2e/beyond_pcc/extracting_from_excel.md

 # Extracting Data from Excel Files
 {: .no_toc }

 When people save data in the JSON or CSV format, they're intending for that data to be accessed programmatically.
 But much of the world's data is stored in spreadsheet files, and many of those files are in the Excel format.
 Excel is used because people can manipulate it easily, and it's a powerful tool in its own right.
-However, there is a lot of automation that can be done by extracting data from a spreadsheet, and this process also allows you to bring data from multiple sources into one program.
+However, there is a lot of automation that can be done by extracting data from a spreadsheet, and this process also allows you to bring data from multiple kinds of sources into one program.

 We'll first take a quick look at how to save an Excel file as a CSV file.
 This is sometimes the quickest and easiest way to extract data.
-But it's a manual process, so you would have to open the file in Excel and save it as a CSV again every time the file is updated.
+But it's a manual process, so you'd have to open the file in Excel and save it as a CSV again every time the file is updated.
 It's much better in many situations to just extract the data from Excel directly.

-The example we'll use is the data you can download from [Mapping Police Violence]().
-If you can't download this from the site for some reason, you can also find a snapshot of this spreadsheet from 6/19/20 in the `beyond_pcc/social_justice_datasets/` directory of the online resources for Python Crash Course.
+The example we'll use is the data you can download from [Mapping Police Violence](https://mappingpoliceviolence.org/).
+If you can't download this file from the site for some reason, you can also find a snapshot of this spreadsheet from 6/19/20 in the `beyond_pcc/social_justice_datasets/` directory of the [online resources](https://github.com/ehmatthes/pcc_2e/zipball/master/) for Python Crash Course.

 *
 {:toc}